TerryKingston/howto-angular-rails/README.md

 </script>
 ```

+This code says: "Angular, make a module and call it 'sampleTodoApp', then attach a controller to that module called 'todoController', then, when the appropriate html appears on the page run this function (the one with `function($scope){ ... }`" I'll talk more about the details as we go along.

+Angular needs to know when it should care about a web page and what portion it should worry about.
+We tell Angular this by adding the directive `ng-app` to some html element.
+This tells Angular to 'compile' the stuff inside the element.
+The value of `ng-app` should match the name of our module declared above:

 ```html
 <body ng-app="sampleTodoApp">
 ```

+Because we could have multiple controllers for various portions of our html page, we have to tell angular what controller should govern what portion of the html. we do this with the `ng-controller` directive.

 ```html
 <div class="container-fluid" ng-controller="todoController">
 ```

+Note: Later, you might agree with many [other developers](http://teropa.info/blog/2014/10/24/how-ive-improved-my-angular-apps-by-banning-ng-controller.html) and decide to ban the use of ng-controller for custom directives instead, but thats a lesson for another day.

 now we can change the html list to make the list based on the data in $scope.todos declared above:
 ```html